-But fear not all will be answered in this definitive guide to buying loose diamond online we will also cover the diamond grading systems and how to get them certified.
+But fear, not all will be answered in this definitive guide to buying loose diamonds online we will also cover the diamond grading systems and how to get them certified.

 What's the Advantages of buying diamonds loose?

-Loose diamonds not to be mistaken with raw diamonds (yet to be cut and shaped) are significantly more affordable than the diamonds set in jewellery, some diamond jewellery has up to a 400% markup on price.
+Loose diamonds not to be mistaken with raw diamonds (yet to be cut and shaped) are significantly more affordable than the diamonds set in jewelry, some diamond jewelry has up to a 400% markup on price.

 Diamond grading consists of four main parts: Carat Weight, Cut, Color, Clarity often called the four C's the infographic below should serve as a rough guide to understanding the grading system.

 Clarity (Rated FL - I3) FL being Flawless or the best quality and I3 being the worst with very visible imperfections.

 Color (Rated D - Z) D being colorless and Z being very yellow.